 About Multiple Sclerosis (MS)

-Multiple Sclerosis (MS) is an autoimmune disease affecting up to an estimated 1 million individuals in the US, with females affected 2-3 times as frequently as males.
-Symptoms include:
+Multiple sclerosis (MS) is an autoimmune disease affecting up to an estimated 1 million individuals in the US, with females affected 2-3 times as frequently as males.
+Symptoms may include (not an exhaustive list):

 - Weakness